projectoriented/back-reference-qc/README.md

 # back-reference-qc

 A bioinformatics pipeline that detects unreliable reads with low QV.
-Quality values are cross-referenced from its own kmerized e.g. Illumina library or your choice of complementary technology for the sample in query.
-If filtering of low QV are desired, then this can be fine-tuned via the z_filter parameter which is analogous to z score values (peep the z scores projected on standard distribution with a quick google search).
+Quality values are cross-referenced from its own kmerized e.g. Illumina library or your choice of complementary technology (Illumina or long reads) for the sample in query.
+It's also possible to filter out the quality reads but otherwise not required.
+By default, this pipeine will produce kernel density estimation plots before and after defined z-score parameter to reflect the distribution pattern.

 ## Getting started
 1. Clone the repo